KyleGrande/ufit-frontend/README.md

 [Github Docs](https://www.notion.so/Github-Docs-ff612891bbc34fdc9acef33bf75e3cba?pvs=21)

-Before anything else and everytime you are going to work on the application you need to get all recent updates
+Before anything else and every time you are going to work on the application you need to get all recent updates

-in the directory of either frontend or backend run
+in the directory run

 ```bash
 git pull #pull updates